 11) Commitment to relationships – Successful franchisors focus on building long-term relationships with their franchisees that are mutually rewarding.
 Unfortunately, not all franchise organizations understand the link that exists between relationships and profits.
 Strong franchisee relationships enable the franchisor to sell franchises more effectively, introduce needed changes into the system more easily, and motivate franchisees and their managers to provide a consistent level of products and services to their customers.

 12) Strength of management – Finally, the single most important aspect contributing to the success of any franchise program is the strength of its management.
 The iFranchise Group has found that the single most common contributor to the failure of start-up franchisors is understaffing or a lack of experience at the management level.
 Oftentimes, new franchisors will try to take everything on themselves.
 In addition to absorbing several new jobs for which the franchisor has little to no time, the franchisor needs to exhibit expertise in fields in which he or she may have little or no experience: franchise marketing, lead handling, franchise sales, ad fund management, training, and multi-unit operations management.

 The 12 Criteria of Franchisabiltiy is created and copyrighted by the iFranchise Group.
 The reprinting of this list is done with the express permission of the iFranchise Group.
 To learn more about the iFranchise Group click here

-Remember, just becuase you have a succesful business, it does not mean that franchising is an appropriate method of expansion.
+Remember, just because you have a successful business, it does not mean that franchising is an appropriate method of expansion.
 First step is to determine if your concept is franchisable.
-Any comapny should undertake this analysis before implementing a franchise strategy.
+Any company should undertake this analysis before implementing a franchise strategy.